spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 11. Click the **Confirm** button to complete the import.

-12. Update any sensitive pack values and credentials in the imported profile, which Palette masks during profile export.
+12. Update any sensitive pack values and credentials in the imported profile.

 You have successfully imported the profile and updated any sensitive pack values.
 You can now use the profile for standard cluster operations, such as deployments and updates in the new environment.